 And the conversation went in every direction but a straight line.

-What we often forget is that we are not giving a commencement speech.
-The buyer isn’t a rapt audience, hanging on every word, waiting to be handed the right nugget of information that will change his life.
+We are giving a sales presentation, not a commencement speech.
+The buyer isn’t a rapt audience, hanging on every word, waiting to be handed the right nugget of information, the one perfect PPT that will change his life.

 Buyers are people.
 With businesses to run.
 And families to support.
 And places to be.